STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/ci.md

 > TODO: this is less interesting now.
 Debug builds should upload the `.elf` for debugging.
 Maybe rename this particular artifact to `mcu-firmware-dist`?
 - `pi-firmware`: contains a `*.data` and a `*.meta` file.
 These files can be [installed on the brain](pi/install-data-meta.md).

-#### Merge Queue
+#### Why do I have to rebase my PR?

-The workflow is also used in the merge queue.
-Testing this way ensures the PR is compatible with changes made to the `main` branch.
+We need to be sure that the PR plays nice with changed made to the main branch since.

 ```mermaid
 %%{init: { 'gitGraph': {'showCommitLabel':false} } }%%